ouardaw/quantum-vs-classical-supernova-classification/README.md

 	1. Create a Kaggle account
 	2. Accept the PLAsTiCC-2018 competition terms
 	3. Download the dataset from Kaggle
+	4. Create data/plasticc/ and place the files there

 This repository fully complies with Kaggle’s data-usage requirements.